A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Arthur survived Camlann, flattened the House of Mordred and the Saxons as well? muses Richard Roper.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.
-Alternate Historian and 1 other(s) like this article.

 In 517 AD,on this day a Roman fleet sailed up the Severn and anchoured at Glaudium (aka Gloucester, a major route into Britain was by sea from the mediterranean and terminating at the Severn).